jvonk/pact/ESP32_PACT/README.md

 - `who`, can be used for device discovery when sent to the group topic
 - `restart`, to restart the ESP32 (and check for OTA updates)
 - `int N`, to change scan/adv interval to N milliseconds
+- `mode`, to report the scan/adv mode and interval

 Messages can be sent to a specific device, or the whole group:
 ```